prompt AG’s warning

 Authorities say Portway chatted online with two men who talked about their desire to abduct, kill and eat children.

 Portway is among 46 people arrested in a child porn investigation that began with the arrest of another Massachusetts man, Robert Diduca.
-So far, authorities have identified more than 140 child victims in seven countries.

 At federal court hearing in August, Portway agreed to be held without bail on possession and distribution charges.
 He’s due back in court Wednesday for a probable cause hearing.